How to Format USB Drives in Linux

 Step 2: Identify the USB Drive

-Locate the USB drive from the left pane and select it.
-The right pane contains details about the drive, such as model name, size, serial number, and contents.
+Locate the USB drive from the left panel and select it.
+The right panel contains drive details, such as the model name, size, serial number, and contents.

 Locating USB drive in the Disk Utility.